-As the team at CUA has worked to realize their vision they’ve successfully penetrated new markets, but not without having to overcome obstacles.
-As with any specialty practice trying to establish itself in a new area, CUA was faced with the challenge of developing a patient base through the various referral sources in the area.
+The practice has successfully entered new markets, but not without encountering obstacles.
+As with any specialty practice trying to establish itself in new areas, CUA was faced with the challenge of developing a patient base through the various referral sources in the area.

-Ryan Swailes, a physician liaison at CUA who was a key player in facilitating the practice’s expansion, understood that the old standbys of physician outreach weren’t going to yield the type of results CUA wanted.
-He saw the need for a real strategy to target the right referral sources in the new markets they were considering expanding into.
-Drawing on his past experience in physician relationship management, Ryan knew he needed a solution that would provide him with two critical elements he saw were missing when he joined CUA: information and organization.
+Ryan Swailes, CUA physician liaison and key player in facilitating their expansion, understood that the old standard methods of physician outreach weren’t going to yield the desired results.
+He saw the need for a strategy that would target the right referral sources in new markets and knew he needed a solution that would provide two critical missing elements: information and organization.

 Finding the Right Tools for the Job

-As a physician liaison, Ryan spends much of his day in the field or on his phone, visiting or otherwise communicating with physicians; these efforts are made to recruit physicians to work for the practice, establish them as a referral source, or retain their current business.
-His efforts to build relationships with those physicians are valuable, but can be difficult to track.
-This is where Marketware comes in.
+As with most physician liaisons, Ryan spends much of his day in the field or on the phone, communicating with physicians to recruit them for his practice, establish them as a referral source or retain their current business.
+Those invaluable efforts to build physician relationships can be difficult to track, and that’s where Marketware comes in.

-Ryan has come to depend on the organizational features of Ascend, Marketware’s PRM, to keep him focused and efficient when it comes to his outreach efforts, particularly when moving into new territories.
-Because Ascend is the only PRM that was built specifically for the unique needs of relationship managers working in healthcare, it provides practical solutions for concerns that other more generic relationship management tools do not.
-Before discovering Marketware, Ryan used Salesforce, but was often frustrated with the workarounds he’d have to use in order to store physician-specific information that Salesforce didn’t provide fields for.
+Ryan has come to depend on the organizational features of Ascend, Marketware’s PRM, to keep his outreach efforts focused and efficient, particularly when moving into new territories.
+Because Ascend is the only PRM built specifically for the unique needs of relationship managers working in healthcare, it provides practical solutions that other, relationship management tools do not.
+Before discovering Marketware, Ryan used Salesforce, but was often frustrated with the workarounds necessary to store physician-specific information.

-Even more important than convenience, Ascend provides Ryan and other CUA employees with an invaluable resource other PRMs didn’t: data.
-Marketware’s data analysis solution, Scout, is fully integrated into Ascend, and using the countless data points available to him through claims data, internal data, and EHR/EMR, Ryan can discover untapped market share in his territories, assess which physicians most urgently need outreach, and form strategies that will yield CUA the greatest benefits.
+Ascend also provides actionable, understandable data analysis, where other PRMs do not.
+And Marketware’s data analysis solution, Scout, is fully integrated into Ascend.
+So using the data points available through claims data and internal data EHR/EMR, Ryan can discover untapped market share in his territories, assess which physicians most urgently need outreach and form strategies that yield high ROI.

 Harnessing the Power of Data to Build Sustainable Referral Relationships

-For Chesapeake Urology, the key to success from the outset when moving into a new territory is preparedness.
-Before Marketware, much of that work was done without the aid of data analysis tools, making the process of researching physician behaviors difficult.
-Ryan hoped to change that when he suggested to his leadership team that they implement a software he’d stumbled across in his search for a PRM to replace Salesforce.
-Once he found Marketware and realized the impact its PRM and data analysis solutions could have on his outreach efforts, he became an evangelist for its use to anyone in the company who would listen.
+When moving into any new territory, the key to success is preparedness.
+In the past, much of that prep work at Chesapeake Urology was done without the aid of data analysis tools, making it difficult to research physician behaviors.
+Ryan hoped to change that when he recommended to his leadership team that they implement Marketware.
+When searching for PRM to replace Salesforce, he immediately realized the impact Ascend’s PRM and Scout’s data analysis solutions could have on outreach.
+He was able to demonstrate to leadership that with Marketware:

-Having access to market data has given Ryan a competitive edge when it comes to getting new practice locations up and running as quickly as possible.
-As Ryan says, “Marketware has helped me especially in areas where I’m not familiar with the market.
-It’s been useful in areas where we’re the new kids in town; we put a new office in Montgomery County, Maryland, where there was an established urology group, and I’ve been able to look into their urologists, find who their network connections are, find their top people, and go after them.
-It’s really helped me hone in on the people who I needed to spend the most time with.”
+Having access to market data has given Ryan a competitive edge when it comes to getting new practice locations up and running quickly, and he says, “Marketware has especially helped me in areas where I’m unfamiliar with the market and where we’re ‘the new kids in town.’
+We put a new office in Montgomery County, Maryland, where there was an established urology group, and I’ve been able to look into their urologists, find their network connections and go after their top people.
+Marketware really helps me hone in on the people I need to spend the most time with.”

-Once Ryan has assessed the market and identified who he should be establishing relationships with, he is able to use the data from Scout about those physicians to understand what their challenges are, and how he can position CUA as the best possible referral partner for them.
-Those insights into each physician’s needs have proven invaluable to Ryan as he’s endeavored to make each communication with every physician as meaningful as possible.
+Ryan can use the data in Scout to understand physician challenges and position CUA as the best referral partner.
+Those insights into each physician’s needs have helped him make every communication as meaningful as possible.

 Forming a Plan, Executing a Strategy

-Business intelligence about the various markets CUA hopes to penetrate is a significant competitive advantage, but it isn’t enough to make Ryan successful in his job as a physician liaison.
-In addition to the information he’s able to glean from claims data and internal data about the physicians he’s working with, he needs a place to plan, track, and measure the outreach efforts he makes using that information.
+Business intelligence offers Ryan significant competitive advantage, but that isn’t enough.
+In addition to physician insight from claims and internal data, he needs to plan, track and measure outreach efforts using that information.
 Ascend is his go-to for those needs.

 Sharing Information, Proving Value

-This interdepartmental information sharing that’s enabled by the Marketware product suite has been a key competitive advantage for CUA, and has allowed them to position themselves more strategically in new markets as they’ve expanded across the U.S.
+This interdepartmental information sharing enabled by Marketware product’s have been a key advantage for CUA, and has allowed them to position themselves strategically in new markets as they’ve expanded across the U.S.

-When looking for new referral sources, be sure to use available market data to target the right physicians who will be the best fit for your practice.
+- When looking for new referral sources, be sure to use available market data to target the right physicians who will best fit your practice.

-Market data, when combined with your practice’s internal data, can give you insight into what your physicians might be in need of from your practice, and will help you develop a plan to make your outreach more effective.
+- Market data, when combined with your practice’s internal data, can give insight into what your physicians might need from your practice, and will help you develop a plan to make your outreach more effective.

-Physician relationships are about more than just dropping off marketing materials—have strategic conversations with them to communicate you understand their specific challenges and want to help resolve them.
+- Strategic conversations with your providers will demonstrate that you understand their specific challenges and want to help resolve them.

-Track physician liaison activities in a PRM to 1) make their efforts more impactful, and 2) easily demonstrate the considerable value of their role to your practice.
+- Healthcare specific PRM allows physician liaisons to better track activities, making their efforts more impactful, and 2) the considerable value of their role to practice growth and ROI more recognizable.

-Invest in a relationship management tool that answers to the unique demands of a physician outreach professional, including capabilities like mobile access and claims data integration.
+- When you invest in a relationship management tool, make sure it meets the unique demands of your physician outreach professionals, including mobile access and claims data integration.